 Don’t let the hype fool you — digital marketing is tough.
 There are no shortcuts you can take that will guarantee success.
 Taking risks might pay off, but it might also make you spend all your marketing money on a shiny new thing that is really just a fad with no long-term usefulness.
 Business owners need to assess and manage that risk.

 Live streaming content isn’t that risky.
 Most businesses already have access to all the distribution channels they need, because social networks are where people go to watch live video, and most businesses already use them, too.
-There’s no real reason to invest heavily into equipment, at least not until you start seeing some results from live stream (pro tip: invest in good audio first).
+There’s no real reason to invest heavily into equipment, at least not until you start seeing some results from live streaming (pro tip: invest in good audio first).
 Thanks to multistreaming, you can use solutions that combine the reach your business has across all the platforms it uses.
+Thanks to Restream Studio, multistreaming is as easy as plugging in a webcam and turning on a web browser.